Bodega Catena Zapata

-Bodega Catena Zapata is a family-owned winery located in Mendoza, in the sub appellation of Agrelo, Argentina.
-The winery structure is distinguished by its pyramid-like design based on Mayan architecture.
+Bodega Catena Zapata is a family-owned winery located in Mendoza, in the sub appellation of Agrelo, Luján de Cuyo, Argentina.
+The winery was founded in 1902 by Italian immigrant Nicola Catena and was later passed to his son Domingo.

-The winery was founded in 1902 by Italian immigrant Nicola Catena and was passed to his son Domingo.
-Domingo’s son, Nicolás Catena Zapata (A.K.A.
-Nicolás Catena), was a pioneer to introduce European winemaking techniques to Argentina, including the introduction of Malbec and vine growing in high altitudes.
-Nicolás Catena’s daughter, Laura Catena, and other members of the Zapata family, have also been involved in the winery.
+Domingo’s son, Nicolás Catena Zapata was a pioneer to introduce European winemaking techniques to Argentina, including the introduction of Malbec and vine growing in high altitudes.

+Nicolás Catena’s daughter, Laura Catena, and other members of the Zapata family, are also involved in the winery.